Choosing a home insurance policy is an important part of protecting both your house and your family.

 But because carriers will ask different questions and emphasize different variables for pricing purposes, the quotes you get on home insurance policies can cover a huge range.
 That means comparison shopping is the only way to be sure you’re getting the best home insurance quotes.
 But hitting a series of insurance company websites one by one to compare home insurance quotes can take hours and may not get you accurate results.
 For one thing, the rates you find may not be based on the same coverage levels, making one policy look more or less expensive than it truly is.

 That’s where insurance comparison sites can be a huge help in your search for affordable home insurance quotes.
-These sites let you instantly compare rates from multiple carriers, and the best ones provide accurate and personalized rates, discounts, and coverage options all on one site.
+These sites let you instantly compare rates from multiple carriers, and the best ones provide accurate and personalized rates, insurance discounts, and coverage options all on one site.